 The upsurge in large-scale residential schemes and commercial towers with fire fighting shafts has created the need for much more sophisticated control systems with highly complex sequences of operation for their smoke ventilation schemes.

 In searching for solutions, the industry has looked at the possibility of using existing systems, such as fire alarm control systems, for smoke ventilation.
-In my previous post, I analysed the key functionalities that are necessary for a smoke ventilation control system to perform effectively.
+In a previous post, I analysed the key functionalities that are necessary for a smoke ventilation control system to perform effectively.

 Do fire alarm control systems deliver on all the functionalities you need?